-MOST offers multiple solutions to migrate ADABAS/Natural to modern technologies.
-In this section we will focus on our approach to convert Natural to COBOL, Java or C#, and migrate ADABAS to any relational database management system.
+MOST offers multiple solutions to refactor ADABAS/Natural to modern technologies.
+In this section we will focus on our approach to refactor Natural to COBOL, Java or C#, and migrate ADABAS to any relational database management system.
 Please contact MOST to discuss our solutions in detail.

-When the code is converted MOST restructures the application into a 3-tier architecture, i.e. presentation layer, business layer and data access layer (DAL).
-Creating the DAL provides the mechanism to address the differences between ADABAS and RDBMS databases.
-Our tool automatically generates processors and adapters to access the new RDBMS while the business logic is not impacted.
+When the code is refactored MOST restructures the application into a 3-tier architecture, i.e. presentation layer, business layer and data access layer (DAL).
+Creating the DAL provides the mechanism to address the differences between ADABAS and modern databases.
+Our tool automatically generates processors and adapters to access the new database while the business logic is not impacted.

-By using OnTarget, existing business logic and user interface are fully preserved by the end of the automated conversion process.
+With OnTarget, existing business logic and user interfaces are fully preserved by the end of the automated refactoring process.

-Automatic Natural Conversion handles many issues arising from the multitude of programming differences between NATURAL and other languages such as COBOL, C# and Java.
+Automatic Natural Refactoring handles many issues arising from the multitude of programming differences between Natural and other languages such as COBOL, C# and Java.
 For example:

 Natural is converted to COBOL using MOST's OnTarget engine as shown above.

-When migrating Natural systems to open system customers often prefer to convert the Natural code to either C# or Java.
+When migrating Natural systems to open system customers often prefer to refactor the Natural code to either C# or Java.

-The source code of Natural application entities is being parsed into OnTarget and then the new code is generated.
-The conversion process is a 1:1 Natural for C# / Java statement conversion process.
+The source code of the Natural entities is being parsed into OnTarget and then the new code is generated.
+The refactoring process is a 1:1 Natural to C# / Java statement.